 This visa is generally suitable for an applicant who is not able to achieve the necessary 65 points without either sponsorship by an eligible relative living in a designated area or nomination by a state or territory government agency.
 When granted this visa it enables the visa holder to live and work in a designated area for 5 years.
 As usual the applicant must first submit an EOI through Skill Select and wait for an invitation to issue from Skill Select.
 Once the invitation letter is received the applicant has 60 days to lodge his or her visa application.

-This visa will enable the visa holder to apply for permanent residence after residing in the designated area for two years and work for at least one year or be self-employed for one year as well through the Skilled Regional Subclass 191 visa.
+This visa will enable the visa holder to apply for permanent residence after residing in the designated area for three years and have an income threshold (TSMIT) of $53,900 for the three years through the Skilled Regional Subclass 191 visa.

-12. To be eligible to apply for the visa the applicant must meet the following pre-requisites:-
+12. To be eligible to apply for the Subclass 191 visa the applicant must meet the following pre-requisites:-

 This visa when granted is a permanent residence visa.
 To be eligible to apply the applicant must have the following pre-requisites:-